 Since 2013 Edmund Rice College has invested millions to bring cutting-edge facilities to their students, including a first-class sports hall, state-of-the-art computing facilities, and new learning spaces both inside and out.
 The school’s current 1980s analogue security system was only semi-operational and not up to the essential task of protecting these assets.

 So, the headmaster called in Dean Scanlen from Forcefield Security to carry out repairs.
 Dean knew that continuing to repair the increasingly defunct technology was not a long-term solution: "I suggested, why not include the installation of a brand-new security system in the Sports Hall into the construction cost?
 I explained the savings that would be seen in the long term and how it was a perfect time to incorporate into the larger project.”

 The decentralised design of the MOBOTIX cameras with intelligent low bandwidth requirements allowed integration into the school’s existing network and MOBOTIX hemispheric technology meant fewer cameras cover larger areas.
-With license free regularly upgraded firmware, and cameras built to last and to stringent quality standards, MOBOTIX technology offered an economical long-term solution and was perfect for the school.
+With licence-free regularly upgraded firmware, and cameras built to last and to stringent quality standards, MOBOTIX technology offered an economical long-term solution and was perfect for the school.
 Furthermore, as many areas to be covered were internal, the competitive pricing of the indoor range brought even greater savings upfront.
-“In order to convince them, I suggested that they try out one MOBOTIX camera.
+"In order to convince them, I suggested that they try out one MOBOTIX camera.
 They used it for a month, and came back more than happy and ready to go ahead with the entire installation,” Dean explains.